1. MARKETS

 NSE+BSE Volume

-Analyze undervaluation/ overvaluation of Apollo Pipes Ltd. with current and 1 Year Forward PE
+Analyze undervaluation/ overvaluation of Apollo Pipes with current and 1 Year Forward PE

 INSIGHT

-Apollo Pipes Ltd. is undervalued at both current PE and future earnings estimates
+Apollo Pipes is overvalued at current PE, but undervalued on future earnings estimates

 Right Now : Current PE vs 5 year Average PE